Heligan Barn Owls

-Our first Barn Owl egg of the year was laid at 12:02 on 4th May and hatched on the 5th June.
+Our first Barn Owl egg was laid at 12:02 on 4th May and hatched on the 5th June.
 The second was laid at 23:14 on 6th May and hatched on the 11th June and a third on 9th May at 20:28; unfortunately, this one did not hatch.

 With its wildlife sensitive management, the Heligan Estate has been home to breeding Barn Owls for over 13 years; each year seeing anywhere between 2 and 5 chicks fledging into the local countryside.